What is a MOOC? To MOOC or Not to MOOC – WorldWise. MOOCs have become a media obsession.

 I’d like to think that since then we’ve learned something.
 After all, universities have produced a substantial body of research that argues that information technology is not an epochal economy-changing technology.
 These sources must induce at least some suspicion about the wider claims concerning MOOCs, or massive open online courses.
 Why this obsession with MOOCs?
 Second, because it taps into a vein of middle-class anger over tuition costs.
 And there is a historical irony about all this, too.
 Return to Top.
 Online Universities: Compare 2014's Best Universities.
 Coursera.
 Veertigduizend studenten in de zaal.
 HIST103: World History in the Early Modern and Modern Eras (1600-Present)

 You will examine the origins of major economic, political, social, cultural, and technological trends of the past 400 years and explore the impact of these trends on world societies.
 This course will be structured chronologically and thematically, with each unit focusing on a significant historical subject.
 The units will include representative primary-source documents and images that illustrate important overarching themes, such as the emergence of modern nation-states, the economic and technological interactions between Western and non-Western peoples, the changing social and cultural perceptions about religion and the state, and the development of physical and virtual networks of information exchange.
 This course is designed to align with Thomas Edison State College TECEP examination.
-Welcome to HIST103:World History in the Early Modern and Modern Eras (1600-Present).

 MOOCs and Historical Research.
 At first glance one might imagine that the challenges presented by massive open online courses (MOOCs) have everything to do with teaching and nothing to do with historical research.

 Suppose they succeed far beyond the scale of earlier dreams of distance education such as correspondence courses and public TV.
 What might that mean for historical research?
 Here I will offer two rival visions, one grim and one cheerful.
 If MOOCs send a gale of creative destruction through academia, it will affect some fields more than it will history.
 MOOCs face challenges in teaching humanities.
 Even as massive open online courses (MOOCs) continue to assume an increasingly prominent role in education, regularly enrolling thousands of students from around the world in classes taught by professors from dozens of universities, their rapid growth has sparked a backlash focused on the potential loss of diversity and interaction in education.

 In one such instance, the San Jose State University Department of Philosophy wrote an open letter in April to Harvard professor Michael Sandel, explaining their refusal to offer his edX course, Justice, as a part of their curriculum.
 “The thought of the exact same social justice course being taught in various philosophy departments across the country is downright scary—something out of a dystopian novel,” the letter read.
 Introduction to Digital Humanities.
 MOOCs are perhaps the hottest topic both in the DH community and throughout the education system.